Memet1710/private-soc-lab/README.md

 - Suspicious outbound connection to TCP port 4444

 ## Suricata Integration with Wazuh
-Suricata is integrated with Wazuh by forwarding EVE JSON logs to the Wazuh manager.
-This allows Suricata network alerts to be collected, parsed, and monitored through the SIEM platform.
+Suricata is integrated with Wazuh by forwarding EVE JSON logs through the Wazuh agent to the Wazuh manager.
+This allows Suricata network alerts generated on the victim machine to be collected, parsed, and monitored through the SIEM platform.

 Suricata log source:
 - `/var/log/suricata/eve.json`